emanom/nextjs-chat-vc/responses.md

 ```

 12. This configuration tells Vercel to permanently redirect any requests to /blog to https://example.com.
-13. **Deploy Your Changes**: Once you’ve added the redirect rule, deploy your project to Vercel.
+13. **Deploy your changes**: Once you’ve added the redirect rule, deploy your project to Vercel.
 The redirect will take effect immediately after deployment.

 ____